bradleyjay/failure_enthusiasts/README.md

 # failure_enthusiasts

 Welcome everyone!

-This repo will hold our base setup files for our projects, and the repo's for each project we work on as a group.
+Our code base lives here - session notes, setup files for projects, and projects themselves (later).
+I'll add a folder each week, to keep this central and easy to access.

 **If this is your first time, navigate to the `python101-environment-setup` folder here on Github and follow the setup instructions.**

 Happy Failing!

+- Brad and Nate